 Les Deux Alpes has a total of 47 lifts and 222km of pistes, with guaranteed skiing during any winter thanks to the glacier and the top altitude of 3,568 m.

 When it comes to the Après-ski life there are a number of bars and clubs on offer.
 From the token British pub, Pub Windsor, with an impressive choice of beer, to the mountain top Le Pano Bar, the perfect day drinking affair.
 L’Avalanche Club is a good clubbing option although the town itself has a number of different bars to explore, which means there is always a lively atmosphere!

 Obertauern offers more than 100 km of pistes, as well as its very own Après-ski vibe.
 The setting for the Beatles Help! video, the area is very popular amongst Austrian and German tourist given its perfect location close to Salzburg and Munich.

 If you ever find yourself in Obertauern, be sure to explore the Edelweissalm Chalet, an afternoon delight — get ready to dance on some tables and get down to some classic euro-pop.
 Then stop by Monkey’s Heaven or the Lürzer Alm Ski-Hut as the evening progresses!

 Why not check out the Krampuslauf in early December?
-The event which is followed by an evening parties, sees hundreds of people dressed as Krampusse (a devil like creature, who comes to punish naughty children.
-The figure is linked to the famous St. Nicolas’ Tag) descend on the town.
+The event which is followed by evening parties, sees hundreds of people dressed as Krampusse (a devil like creatures who comes to punish naughty children) descend on the town.
 It’s a great way to experience traditional Austrian culture and will make for some great photos!